nalej/docs/resources/appCluster_installation.md

 Which uses these parameters:

-- **targetPlatform** indicates the platform of the cluster.
-By now, the most common value for this parameter is `AZURE`.
+- **targetPlatform** indicates the platform of the cluster, between `minikube` and  `azure` (default `minikube`).
+By now, it must be set to `azure`.
 - **ingressHostname** states the new URL for the application cluster.
 This URL must be unique in the system.
 - **kubeConfigPath** indicates the path to the configuration file mentioned above.
+Notice that the kubeconfig file must contain a single entry for the new cluster.

 These are the mandatory parameters.
 There are two more optional ones: